syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Scaffolding.md

 Syncfusion<sup style="font-size:70%">&reg;</sup> provides **Visual Studio Scaffolding** for Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core platform to quickly add code that interacts with data models and reduce the amount of time to develop with data operation in your project.
 Scaffolding provides an easier way to create Views and Controller action methods for Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core DataGrid, Charts, Scheduler, Diagram, Tree Grid, Rich Text Editor, Document Editor, and PDF Viewer controls.

 > Check that at least one Entity Framework model exists, and the application has been compiled once.
-If no Entity Framework model exist in your application, refer to this [documentation](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-model?view=aspnetcore-3.1) to generate the Entity Framework model.
+If no Entity Framework model exists in your application, refer to this [documentation](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-model?view=aspnetcore-3.1) to generate the Entity Framework model.
 After the model file has been added, check that the required DBContext and properties have been added.
-Build the application before try scaffolding.
+Build the application before trying scaffolding.
 If any changes have been done in the model properties, rebuild the application once before performing scaffolding.

 <!-- markdownlint-disable MD026 -->